 Previous ISS Missions

-- Proposed experiments that examine the gravity-dependence of skeletal muscles in zebrafish using the transgenic fish expressing GFP-labeled muscles and RFP-labeled cells interact with muscles, and revealed that the intensity of RFP is dependent on interaction with myotubes.
-First, we will investigate the effect of the microgravity on muscle mass and fiber morphology of the transgenic zebrafish.
-Second, we will trace recovery processes of muscle mass and functions after the exposure of zebrafish in microgravity.
-We then examine whether growth factors are required for the recovery process.
-Among growth factors that are known to be involved in the increase of muscle mass, we will focus on growth factors that increase by physical exercise.
+Proposed experiments examine the gravity-dependence of skeletal muscles in zebrafish using transgenic fish expressing Green Fluorescent Protein (GFP)-labeled muscles and Red Fluorescent Protein (RFP)-labeled cells interaction with muscles.
+Previous experiments revealed that the intensity of RFP is dependent on interaction with myotubes.
+First, the investigation of the effect of microgravity on muscle mass and fiber morphology of the transgenic zebrafish is looked at.
+Next, the investigation traces the recovery processes of muscle mass and functions, after the exposure of zebrafish in microgravity.
+Finally the examination of whether growth factors are required for the recovery process.
+Among growth factors that are known to be involved in the increase of muscle mass, the main focus is on growth factors that increase by physical exercise.

 Physical exercise and control of posture are important for maintaining muscle mass and strength.
 In simulated or actual microgravity, postural or anti-gravity muscles undergo substantial atrophy because of prominent decrease in the gravity-dependent reflection activity.
 The question is whether atrophy of muscles under the condition of microgravity also occurs in zebrafish, and why their atrophy occurs in the microgravity.